Morse theory for manifolds with boundary: Boundary stable and unstable critical points

-Assume that $\psi$ maps the edge of $R$ given by $\{-u+v=-\e^2\}$ to the edge $\{u=\e\}$ of $S$ and the images of coordinate axes are the corresponding coordinate axes.
-(Note that $R$ can be seen on Figure~\ref{fig:Hprim} if we replace $a^2$ by $u$ and $b^2$ by $v$.)
+(Note that $R$ can be seen in Figure~\ref{fig:Hprim} if we replace $a^2$ by $u$ and $b^2$ by $v$.)
+These subsets are clearly diffeomorphic.
+We choose a diffeomorphism $\psi$ that maps the edge of $R$ given by $\{-u+v=-\e^2\}$ to the edge $\{u=\e\}$ of $S$ and the images of coordinate axes are the corresponding coordinate axes.